Jennifer McMahon, MA and Lauren Ledford

 Parents may report an absence to:

 When a student becomes ill or injured during class, a pass to the Health Office must be obtained from the current teacher.
-Students should not call home prior to seeing the nurse.
-Our health assistant or nurse will call the parent and issue a passport authorizing the student to leave the campus if necessary.
-Leaving campus without an authorized passport is considered truancy.
+Students should NOT call home prior to being evaluated in the Health Office.

 Vision and Hearing Testing